lurenyi233/TVPSO/README.md

 where _w<sub>b</sub>_, _w<sub>t</sub>_ and _w<sub>e</sub>_ denote the beginning, current and end value of _w_ respectively (similar for _c<sub>1</sub>_ and _c<sub>2</sub>_), _t_ is the current iteration number and _maxt_ is the maximum number of iterations.

 ## Usage
-**pso.example.Example** gives a simple example of how to use TVPSO for function optimization.
+Download source files or binary distribution tvpos.jar. **pso.example.Example** gives a simple example of how to use TVPSO for function optimization.
 More details can be found in codes.

 ## References
 [1] A. Ratnaweera, S.K.
 Halgamuge, and H.C.
 Watson.
 Self-organizing hierarchical particle swarm optimizer with time-varying acceleration coefficients.
 IEEE Transactions on Evolutionary Computation, 8(3):240–255, 2004.